Gado-gado: Vegetables

 Outside Indonesia, it is usual to improvise with whatever vegetables are available.

-All the ingredients are blanched or lightly boiled, including vegetables, potatoes and bean sprouts, except for the tempeh and tofu, which are fried, and cucumber which is sliced and served fresh.
+All the ingredients are blanched or lightly boiled, including vegetables, potatoes and bean sprouts, except for the tempeh and tofu, which are fried, and the cucumber, which is sliced and served fresh.
 The blanched vegetables and other ingredients are mixed well with the dressing.

 Garnishes and rice

 In Indonesia gado-gado is commonly served mixed with chopped lontong or ketupat (glutinous rice cake), or with steamed rice served separately.
 It is nearly always served with krupuk, tapioca crackers, or emping, Indonesian-style fried crackers made from melinjo.
 A common garnish is bawang goreng, a sprinkle of finely-chopped fried shallot.

 Serving

 There are three common ways of serving the gado-gado dish in Indonesia.
 Firstly, gado-gado is sometimes prepared at home as a traditional Indonesian dish.
 It is relatively easy to prepare and cook, which is part of the reason why gado-gado can be commonly found in Indonesian households.
 Secondly, some street vendors and warungs in Indonesia are known to sell gado-gado.
 However, different cities may serve different variations of gado-gado depending on the region.
 Thirdly, gado-gado can also be found in restaurants that serve Indonesian cuisine.
 Amongst many Indonesian restaurants, gado-gado is a relatively common dish, because it is popular in Indonesia.